OnnoH/toolbox/recipes/Catch22.md

 no space left on device
 ```

 So I rebooted and wanted to log back in.
 Alas!
 The progress bar starts, but stops just as fast.
-This must how a cardiac arrest must feel like...
+I stopped breathing for a few seconds...

 ## ???